-The species Actinella punctata is the only species known from North America.
-Nearly all records of A. punctata are from acid waters in eastern and southeastern North America.
+The species Actinella punctata is the only taxon known from North America.
+Nearly all records of A. punctata are from acid waters in eastern and southeastern US states.
 Actinella is differentiated from Eunotia by asymmetry about the transapical axis.
-A large number of species are know from South America and Australasia.
+A large number of species are known from South America and Australasia.

 Cite This Page:

 Spaulding, S., and Edlund, M. (2009).
 Actinella.
 In Diatoms of the United States.
 Retrieved March 07, 2014, from http://westerndiatoms.colorado.edu/taxa/genus/Actinella